vast-data/terraform-provider-vastdata/docs/resources/view.md

 - `s3_locks` (Boolean) S3 Object Lock
 - `s3_locks_retention_mode` (String) S3 Locks retention mode
 - `s3_locks_retention_period` (String) Period should be positive in format like 0d|2d|1y|2y
+- `s3_object_ownership_rule` (String) S3 Object Ownership lets you set ownership of objects uploaded to a given bucket and to determine whether ACLs are used to control access to objects within this bucket.
+A bucket can be configured with one of the following object ownership rules: BucketOwnerEnforced - The bucket owner has full control over any object in the bucket ObjectWriter - The user that uploads an object has full control over this object.
+ACLs can be used to let other users access the object.
+BucketOwnerPreferred - The bucket owner has full control over new objects uploaded to the bucket by other users.
+ACLs can be used to control access to the objects.
+None - S3 Object Ownership is disabled for the bucket.
+Allowed Values are [None BucketOwnerPreferred ObjectWriter BucketOwnerEnforced]
 - `s3_unverified_lookup` (Boolean) Allow S3 Unverified Lookup
 - `s3_versioning` (Boolean) Trun on S3 Versioning
 - `share` (String) Name of the SMB Share.
 Must not include the following characters: " \ / [ ] : | < > + = ; , * ?